16-18 June 2017

 This year our Parish Weekend will invite us all to use our eyes, ears, minds and senses to explore some of the ways we have done this.

 Key sessions will focus on different art forms and how they portray God.
 The Rev Dr June Boyce-Tillman MBE, composer and teacher with a particular interest in Music and Theology, will focus on the 12th century Abbess Hildegard of Bingen, composer of what has been described as “sublime, life-affirming music”.
 Chloë Reddaway, Fellow in Art and Religion at the National Gallery, will lead a session focused on paintings at the National Gallery.
-(For more information about these two speakers, please follow this link.)
+Graham Cole OBE, British actor and singer (for more information about these speakers, please follow this link.)

 The Saturday afternoon will offer time for a more practical exploration of the arts as well as offering time for quiet and reflection.